By Michael Rodriguez

 A wave of frustration and excitement washed across the Recreation Center as students holding video game controllers crowded around dozens of television monitors.

 On Sunday, May 5, the TCNJ Lions Gaming Club hosted its public Super Smash Bros. tournament, King.

-Partnering with the New Jersey Smash Bros.
-Organization, the club coordinated the one-day public competition to revolve around the well-known Nintendo games Super Smash Bros.
+The club coordinated the one-day public competition to revolve around the well-known Nintendo games Super Smash Bros.
 Melee and Super Smash Bros.
 Ultimate.

 The event centered around four main brackets — Melee Singles, Melee Doubles, Ultimate Singles and Ultimate Doubles.
 While some participants fought alone in the singles rounds, many teamed up with friends to play against their peers.